wolfgangasdf/iqp-book/se-qho.md

 V(x)=\frac{1}{2}m\omega^2x^2
 $$(se-qho-v2)

-where we have eliminated the spring constant using the relation between spring constant, mass, and frequency:
+Here we have eliminated the spring constant using the relation between spring constant, mass, and frequency:

 $$
 \omega \equiv \sqrt{\frac{k}{m}}
 $$(se-qho-v3)

-We can again split off the time dependence and we obtain for the time-independent Schrödinger equation:
+We can again split off the time dependent part and we obtain for the time-independent Schrödinger equation:

 $$
 -\frac{\hbar^2}{2m}\frac{d^2\psi}{dx^2}+\frac{1}{2}m\omega^2x^2\psi=E\psi
 $$(se-qho-v4)

 Solving this differential equation means finding the Eigenfunctions $\Psi$ and corresponding energies $E$.
-This can be done by looking up the solution for this particular differential equation.
-We will use another approach (Griffiths 2.3.1) and introduce a very important algebraic technique involving so-called ladder or creation and annihilation operators - which create and annihilate quantum excitations in quantum systems.
+This can be done by looking up the solution for this particular differential equation in a mathematics book.
+We will use another approach that is also done by Griffiths (section 2.3.1) and introduce a very important algebraic technique: The so-called ladder or creation and annihilation operators - which create and annihilate quantum excitations in quantum systems.

 ## Ladder operators

 `[slide]`

-We can write the Schrodinger equation $H\psi=E\psi$ using the momentum operator as
+We can write the Schrödinger equation $H\psi=E\psi$ using the momentum operator as

 $$
 H=\frac{1}{2m}\left[p^2+(m\omega x)^2\right]